 Double-Heart Of Stacked Stones

-It is one of hundreds of ancient tidal stone fish weirs in Taiwan.
-The oldest known example of which was constructed by the indigenous Taokas people in Miaoli County.
-The heart or arrow-shaped tidal stone weir is one of the ancestral fishing technologies of the seafaring Austronesian peoples, and similar ancient stone weirs are also widespread throughout Austronesian regions, including the Philippines, eastern Indonesia, Micronesia, Melanesia, and Polynesia, to as far as Hawaii.
+It is one of hundreds of ancient tidal stone fish weirs in Taiwan, the oldest known example of which was constructed by the indigenous Taokas people in Miaoli County.
+The heart or arrow-shaped tidal stone weir is one of the ancestral fishing technologies of the seafaring Austronesian peoples, and similar ancient stone weirs are also widespread throughout Austronesian regions, including the Philippines, eastern Indonesia, Micronesia, Melanesia, and Polynesia, with examples being found as far as Hawaii.
 The technology spread to the Han Taiwanese and the Japanese when Taiwan came under their control in the recent centuries.

 See also